Faculty

 I’m so excited to share information about our upcoming String Institute!

 We have a distinguished line-up of faculty for our programs designed to inspire and nurture students from every background.
 In addition to our usual Suzuki and non-Suzuki programs, I’m also excited for our Advanced String Summit, happening simultaneously.
 This program is for high-school and college students who want an intensive summer program to bring their playing to the next level.
-These students will work with our wonderful faculty in private lessons, masterclass, performance opportunities, orchestra, seminars, guided practice and more.
+These students will work with our wonderful faculty in private lessons, masterclass, orchestra, seminars, guided practice and more.

 This year, we have students and faculty joining us from around the country.
 It’s going to be an inspiring week for all.
 Join us!
 If you have any questions, please be in touch.